zkat/mona/README.md

 ### Documentation

 The API is fully documented, and there's a full test suite available for reference.
-You can generate the JSDoc docs by calling `make docs`.
+After building, the documentation will be available by visiting `docs/index.html`

 ### Building